keu/docs/guides/debugging-dags.md

 This guide focuses on [Airflow 2.0 and later](https://www.astronomer.io/events/webinars/intro-to-data-orchestration-with-airflow).
 For older Airflow versions, the debugging steps might be different.

-## DAGs not appearing in the Airflow UI
+## DAGs don't appear in the Airflow UI

 If a DAG isn't appearing in the Airflow UI, it's typically because Airflow is unable to parse the DAG.
 If this is the case, you'll see an `Import Error` in the Airflow UI.